Backpacking Trip into Yukon's Kluane National Park Reserve (Part 1)

 The trail then reaches the aspen forest which I bet is the most beautiful now, in the fall, when leaves turn yellow, orange and red.

-This is where we tried to be as louder as possible to avoid a bear encounter.
+This is where we tried to be as loud as possible to avoid a bear encounter.

-The park's officer also advised us to look for, pardon, bear feces to see if it's fresh.
+The park's officer also advised us to look for, pardon, bear feces to see if it was fresh.
 If so, the bear might be very close.

 Bear's food.